21-ways/21-ways.github.io/ch0-03-quick-and-dirty.md

 even a basic understanding of Bitcoin requires some expertise in networks, markets, cryptography, game theory, mathematics, physics, computer science, and human behavior.
-If it were easy to understand and convey, hyperbitcoinization \[Footnote: \<\<Hyperbitcoinization>\> is the final phase of the transitionary period in which humanity upgrades its monetary operating system from fiat money to bitcoin.\] would be in the past, and we would be on a bitcoin standard \[Footnote: The *Bitcoin Standard* is a book written by Saifedean Ammous, describing how bitcoin could be the base of a global sound monetary standard, similarly to how
+If it were easy to understand and convey, hyperbitcoinization[^hyperbitcoinization] would be in the past, and we would be on a bitcoin standard \[Footnote: The *Bitcoin Standard* is a book written by Saifedean Ammous, describing how bitcoin could be the base of a global sound monetary standard, similarly to how